 The sudden and seismic shift brought by the pandemic is taking its toll at every level of every organisation.
 Uncertainty has crushed the economy bringing the spectre of redundancy; employees are in stressful situations, and HR professionals try to do their best for people in difficult times.

 Thankfully, HR is used to supporting people in difficult times, and many organisations have policies, wellbeing programmes and employee assistance packages in place to help.

 But COVID-19 has brought the employees' mental, emotional and social health to the front seat.

-I am encountering it at all levels of my coaching work, and our organisational clients are telling us they are concerned.
+I encounter it at all levels of my coaching work, and our organisational clients tell us they are concerned.
 Stress, anxiety, and other mental health issues have always been there.
 Still, the increased impact on people across the board is a new chapter in this ever-changing pandemic story.